mxbees/locating-the-library-in-institutional-oppression/notes-ruth.md

 >2.2 The Enlightenment

 Personally I think of The Enlightement like this as a proper noun, but elsewhere in the text you use it entirely lowercase.
 Intentional?
 Ditto 3.3 header, is Liberalism capitalized intentionally?
+Ditto Orientalism.

 ## 3.